Business Administration Course Descriptions

 BUA 310 International Business

-This course introduces the student to the economic, political, social, and cultural issues of operating a business in a global economy.
-An understanding of exchange rate mechanisms, international trade agreements, and international strategies is developed.
+This course introduces the student to the economic, political, social and cultural issues of operating a business in a global economy.
+An understanding of exchange rate mechanisms, international trade agreements, and international strategies will be developed.

 BUA 350 Business Law

-Topics include the American legal system, contracts, property, negotiable instruments, creditors' rights and bankruptcy, agency, business organizations, labor and employment relations, government regulations, and torts.
+A study of business law.
+Topics included in the course include the American legal system, contracts, property, negotiable instruments, creditors’ rights and bankruptcy, agency, business organizations, labor and employment relations, government regulations and torts.

 BUA 402 Strategy and Policy

-(Senior standing, completion all business core courses before taking this course)
+(Senior standing, all Business core courses must be completed before taking this course)

 A capstone business course that integrates the functional areas of a business with the strategic decision-making process.
 In a team environment, students are expected to employ the skills and knowledge learned from their academic career in a computer-simulated industry.
-An analysis of case studies and/or current business articles is used to link academic concepts and theories to real-world situations.
+An analysis of case studies and/or current business articles will also be used to link academic concepts and theories to real-world situations.